Luis-Conti/Udacity-Data-Scientist/Data-Science-Blog-Post/README.md

 ## Attached files
 This repository contains the following files:
-* [SG_prices.csv](SG_prices.csv): The analyzed dataset, but renamed in order to make the name shorter.
+* A copy of the original [dataset](SG_prices.csv), which was renamed in order to make the name shorter.
 The origina one, along with many other, can be downloaded from the
 [Singaporean Government website](https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee).

-## 1. Data science blog post
-In this project, the resale prices of apartments in the city-state of Singapore were analyzed.
-The dataset used for this purpose is one of the documents available in this repository and can be found [here](SG_prices.csv).

-The original dataset, along with many others, can be downloaded from the [Singaporean Government website](https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee).

-A thoroughful analysis of this dataset, making use of different Python libraries, was performed in the attached [Jupyter Notebook](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Singapore%20apartment%20resale%20prices%20analysis.ipynb).
-The following Python libraries were used for this project:
+* A [Jupyter Notebook](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Singapore%20apartment%20resale%20prices%20analysis.ipynb), which contains the Python code that was used for this project.
+The code makes use of the following Python libraries:
 * pandas
 * numpy
 * matplotlib
 * seaborn
 * scipy
 * sklearn

 Findings and conclusions from this analysis are presented in this [Medium post](https://luis-conti-gz.medium.com/singapore-apartment-resale-prices-analysis-1105770b3015).
 The aim of this publication is to provide answers to the following questions:
 * 1- Which is the district of Singapore with the highest average apartment resale price per square meter?